Seventy-Six Trombones: In The Music Man

-With a hundred and ten cornets close at hand ...

 The love ballad "Goodnight My Someone", which immediately precedes "Seventy-Six Trombones" in the musical, has the same tune but is played in 3/4 time at a slower tempo.
 At the end of the musical, lines from "Seventy-Six Trombones" and "Goodnight My Someone" are sung in alternation with each other.
 This technique is used in opera, but was unknown in Broadway musicals.